P1xt/p1xt-guides/job-ready-python-edition.md

 ## Tier 2 - Python Basics
 **Goal:** Become familiar with Python, MongoDB, and the Flask or Django framework and begin building proficiency with creating full stack web applications with Python on the backend.
 - [ ]  Challenge: [Python Interview Prep](https://www.hackerrank.com/chingu-challenge-3) on Hackerrank.
 Sign up now and work problems alongside the guide as you progress.
-- [ ]  Course: [MongoDB for Developers](https://university.mongodb.com/courses/M101P/about) - note: this course is only intermitantly offered, sign up at the start of the Tier, then proceed to the other courses and return to this one when it's in session
+- [ ]  Course: [MongoDB for Developers](https://university.mongodb.com/courses/M101P/about) - note: this course is only intermittently offered, sign up at the start of the Tier, then proceed to the other courses and return to this one when it's in session
 - [ ]  Course: [Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-11)
 - [ ]  Study: [The Flask User Guide](http://flask.pocoo.org/docs/0.12/) or [the Django documentation](https://docs.djangoproject.com/en/1.11/) - pick based on which is more prevalent in your area, which you personally prefer, or any other criteria you choose, but pick one and study it thoroughly.
 Do the tutorials, read it all, learn testing, auth, databases, all of it.
 - [ ]  Project: Clone Twitter using Python on the backend, and your frontend framework/library of choice.
 Include all basic features: signup/login/logout, follow user, search, tweet, like/retweet, home page with stream of recent tweets.